 Can I put Vaseline on my eyelids for dry eyes?

-Vaseline is generally safe on the skin, but must not enter the eye.
+Vaseline is generally safe for the skin, but it must not get into the eyes.
 Sensitive users should test a small area first before applying broadly.

 A warm compress followed by ointment before sleep often reduces visible dryness by morning.
 This approach can help patients with flaky skin who need quick relief.